Chokha: North Caucasians

 Evgenia Nikolaevna Studenetskaya, a well-known scholar and museum figure who worked for more than 50 years at the State Museum of Ethnography (now the Russian Museum of Ethnography), was one of the best experts on the customs of the peoples of the Caucasus, as well as the costume of the peoples of the North Caucasus.
 In 1989, she published the book "Clothes of the peoples of the North Caucasus of the XVIII-XX centuries" ("Одежда народов Северного Кавказа.
 XVIII—XX вв.").
 Generally, the North Caucasian groups wore a very similar style of the general cherkeska.
 The only way one could tell to which group the coat belonged to is by inspecting the textile it was made of, the decorations, and the number bullet cases sown on the cherkeska.

 According to her book, in Circassian and Abkhazian societies the cherkeska was worn among the royals, the knights, and of upper class.
 Different colors of clothing for males were strictly used to distinguish between different social classes, for example white is usually worn by princes, red by nobles, gray, brown, and black by peasants (blue, green and the other colors were rarely worn).
 Until 1785, Circassia resembled the medieval states of Western Europe due to their feudal systems, however, the spread of Islam in those territories started to diminish the system.
-Because of the feudalist nature of the their society Circassian knightly culture was developed.
+Because of the feudalist nature of their society Circassian knightly culture was developed.

 They made up the troops of the Circassian principalities, almost identical in structure, form, and in other parameters to the European concept of "knightly army".
 The cherkeska was in wide use among the Circassian cavalry and was worn together with weaponry and armor.
 It was also common among inhabitants of Northwestern Caucasus to wear cherkeskas with no open cut on the chest.
 The number of pockets or cases for gazyrs can vary from 4-5 up to 18 on each side of the chest.
 The numbers of gazyrs is special as its also an indicator of status and ranking among the Circassians especially among the noble warriors.